 Following a five-year tenure as Head of North Bridge House School in Canonbury, London, Jonathan Taylor was appointed to spearhead Cognita’s expansion into Switzerland.
 He now holds the dual role of Principal of International School Zurich-North, our first school there, and Education Development Advisor for Switzerland.
 “Teaching is one of the very few globally mobile professions.
 Indeed, the facilitation of such opportunities is one of the advantages of working for a global schools’ group.”

-In 2017, when our Stamford American School in Hong Kong opened with its first cohort of students, one third of the founding staff came from schools within the Cognita Group.
+When our Stamford American School in Hong Kong opened with its first cohort of students, one third of the founding staff came from schools within the Cognita Group.
 “There’s a feeling of pride – staying within the broader Cognita team and creating something new.
 The new teachers joining us are already looking forward to the possibility of transferring to other Cognita schools in the future.
 It’s very exciting!” – Karrie Dietz, Head of Stamford American School, Hong Kong.

 Julia Hallett from Long Close School, London has progressed from Nursery Assistant to Key Stage 1 teacher and is changing the landscape within her school with innovative e-learning.
 “I recently completed my Apple Teacher training online to learn how to utilise apps to create inspirational lessons.
 I am grateful to Cognita for helping me get to the position where I can do this.”